razorphish/digital-persona-platform/README.md

 # 🤖 Digital Persona Platform

-A comprehensive FastAPI-based platform for creating and interacting with digital personas, featuring JWT authentication, SQLite database, media uploads, and OpenAI-powered chat.
+A comprehensive FastAPI-based platform for creating and interacting with digital personas, featuring JWT authentication, SQLite database, media uploads, OpenAI-powered chat, and a modern React frontend.

 ## ✨ Features